PACO 615 Marriage and Family Counseling

 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

 Discussions are collaborative learning experiences.
 Therefore, the student is required to provide a discussion thread in response to the provided discussion prompt for each discussion.
 Each discussion thread must be at least 300 words, include at least 2 scholarly citations, and demonstrate course-related knowledge.
 In addition to the discussion thread, the student is required to reply to 2 other classmates’ discussion threads.
 Each discussion reply must be at least 150 words and include at least 1 scholarly citation.
-(CLO: B, C, D, E, G)
+(CLO: A, B, C)

-The student will write a Values, Vision, Mission, & Goals Paper.
-The student will will develop an original hypothetical case study that depicts a Christian married couple in counseling.
-The student will describe the hypothetical couple’s values related to marriage, will create a vision statement and a mission statement, and will write two SMART goals in each of the following seven areas: physical, psychological, relational, financial, professional, recreational, and spiritual.
-The entire paper must be no less than 3 pages and no more than 4 pages, and include at least two scholarly citations.
-(CLO: B, C, D, E, G)
+The student will write a Values, Vision, Mission, & Goals Assignment.
+The student will use the information from the enlisted couple included in the Couple Profile Assessment Assignment to write this assignment.
+The student will describe the enlisted couple’s values related to marriage, create a vision statement and a mission statement, and write two SMART goals in each of the following seven areas: physical, psychological, relational, financial, professional, recreational, and spiritual.
+The entire paper must be 1,000 words.
+The paper must follow the APA format and at least 3 references are to be used to support the content of the paper.
+References must be The Dream Home book and two other scholarly sources.
+(CLO: C)